kartik342/Study-Sync-Project/README.md

-# Study-Sync-Project
-A responsive Study Sync UI built using pure HTML and CSS

 # Study Sync - UI Project

 A responsive and modern UI for a **Study Sync** platform, built using **HTML** and **CSS**.
 This is a front-end-only project that showcases clean design, responsiveness, and user-friendly layout.